utnet-org/contract-new-project-template/lockup/README.md

 ### `0.2.0`

 - Replaced owner's access keys with the owner's account.
-The access is now controlled through the predecessor account ID similar to NEAR foundation access.
+The access is now controlled through the predecessor account ID similar to UNC foundation access.
   This allows being more flexible with the account access including multi-sig implementation.
 - The lockup contract account should not have any access keys until the account is fully vested and unlocked.
   Only then the owner can add the full access key.